 Correctional facilities shall ensure all plans for the construction or major renovation of correctional facilities are in compliance with model correctional facility standards, such as the standards published by the American Correctional Association, National Sheriff's Association, and the National Institute of Corrections.
-Unless otherwise noted, the square footage and physical plant
+Unless otherwise noted, the square footage and physical plant requirements apply to plans approved after January 1, 1992.

-Standard 010 Classification and Male and Female Separation
+Standard 010 | Classification and Male and Female Separation